Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Bivariate zeta functions and p -adic integrals

 \section{Bivariate zeta functions and \texorpdfstring{$\p$}{p}-adic integrals}

 Our results rely on the fact that local bivariate representation and local bivariate conjugacy class zeta functions of groups associated to unipotent group schemes can be written in terms of $\p$-adic integrals.

-In Section~\ref{spadic}, we show how to write these zeta function in terms of $\p$-adic integrals using the methods of~\cite[Section~2.2]{Vo10}.
-We now recall these methods.
+In Section~\ref{spadic}, we show how to write most of the local factors of these zeta functions in terms of $\p$-adic integrals using the methods of~\cite[Section~2.2]{Vo10}.
+A consequence is that these local factors are given by rational functions as stated in Theorem~\ref{thmA}.
+In Section~\ref{pthmA}, we use the results of~\cite[Section~2.1]{Vo10} and~\cite[Section~4.1]{AKOV13} to show that these local factors satisfy functional equations and that they are uniform under base extension, concluding the proof of Theorem~\ref{thmA}.

+The methods of~\cite[Section~2]{Vo10} were also applied in~\cite{Ro17} to show functional equations for the ask zeta functions of modules of matrices over compact discrete valuation rings~$\Lri$ in characteristic zero.
+This result provides functional equations for the class number zeta functions of certain nilpotent groups $G \leq \Gl_d(\Lri)$.

+Furthermore, these methods were applied to show results similar to Theorem~1.4 in~\cite{AKOV13}, for the representation zeta functions of certain $p$-adic analytic groups, and in~\cite{StVo14}, for the local factors of twist representation zeta functions of groups of the form~$\G(\ri)$.